Fort66/RSP/README.md

 2. writing a game in python and pygame
 3. exploring the issue of creating a graphical interface in python and pygame
 4. studying the issue of documenting the project code
-5. Working with Git, uploading your pet project to the version control system.
+5. Working with Git, uploading your pet-project to the version control system.